FG-s-Modlists/FGs-Modlists-Site/content/masterstroke/mcm.md

 When you're done making your character, save the game and then load that save.
 Then proceed with the following.
 Nothing is automated yet.

+### A Matter of Time
+- Presets
+  - Click "Load user settings" and wait for the confirmation message to appear.

 ### AGO
 - Settings
   - Persistent Arrows: Disabled